MyroStadler/clumpy/README.md

 clumpy
 ======

+[This is so old now, only really useful for the 3d stuff.
+Standard libraries have caught up :)]

 clumpy is my javascript library that has the bits I often miss in the general javascript implementation.
 It was born out of practical need.

 I am developing other libraries / helpers that live with clumpy, they all require clumpy but not necessarily anything else.
 A notable exception is where something is built to take advantage of JQuery, like zjax.